nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 The implementation of genetic algorithm in python will be comprised of five modules: **geneticAlgorithm**, **initialPopulation**, **crossover**, **mutation** and **fitnessFunction**.

 ## Sample problem
+Let's say that we have length 10 string which is composed go a
 ```
 ABCDEFG
 ```